 Oil Myth: The color of the oil indicates when it’s time for an oil change

-It’s common to assume motor oil that has turned black has worn out or become too saturated with contaminants to protect your engine and requires changing.
+It’s common to assume that black motor oil has worn out or become too saturated with contaminants to protect your engine and requires changing.
 Not necessarily.
 As we saw, discoloration is a natural byproduct of heat and soot particles, which are too small to wear out your engine.

 The only surefire way to determine if the oil has reached the end of its service life is to perform oil analysis.
 Chemically analyzing an oil sample reveals the condition of the oil, the presence of contaminants, fuel dilution and so on.
 Several companies offer oil analysis services, including Oil Analyzers INC.